jensbambauer/seriale/site/content/festival.md

       videosource: /videos/festival-loop.mp4
       slides:
         - headline: The festival
-          # button:
+          button:
-          #   overlay: true
+            overlay: true
-          #   text: watch festival trailer
+            text: watch festival trailer
-          #   href: /festival-trailer
+            href: /festival-trailer
   - partial: text
     data:
       headline: About
       paragraphs:
-        - text: "&quot;die Seriale&quot; is the oldest festival in Germany for short form digital series.<br>The four-day festival is dedicated to audience, creators, students and all series fans.
-The Official Selection with over 60 series and pilots from 18 countries is presented in the local movie theater.
-The supporting program offers a conference with Q&As, lectures and panel discussions."
+        - text: "&quot;die Seriale&quot; is the oldest festival in Germany for short form digital series.<br>The six-day festival is dedicated to audience, creators, students and all series fans.
+The Official Selection with over 70 series and pilots from 18 countries is presented in the Videmic app on demand.
+The supporting program offers a digital conference with lectures and panel discussions."
-        - text: " At the Award Ceremony the most outstanding series will be awarded by an international expert jury.
-The 5th annual edition of 'die Seriale' has a special focus on Argentinian digitial series."
+        - text: "At the Award Ceremony the most outstanding series will be awarded by an international expert jury.
+The 6th annual edition of &quot;die Seriale&quot; will be, because of the world wide pandemic situation, a virtual live event."
   - partial: thumb-grid
     headline: official selection 2020 - series
     data: